 - To promote leadership and teamwork

-Up to $2000 can be awarded.
-This can be to one applicant or split between multiple applicants.
+Up to $3000 can be awarded.
+This can be to one applicant or split between two applicants.
 The committee and selection panel reserve the right not to award the grant if they feel no suitable application has been made.